• Skip to primary navigation

 Store gingerbread madeleines in an airtight container.
 A BPA-free, microwave-safe Tupperware plastic box or a large glass jar will also work.
 Keep your madeleines at room temperature for up to 4 days.

-Freeze madeleines in a Ziploc freezer bag for up to 3 months.
+Freeze madeleines in a Ziploc freezer bag for up to 3 months, though they may lose a little of their flavor over time.
 To thaw, bring them to room temperature for 1 to 2 hours.

 Recipe FAQ